Jinhan-Han-Jeremy/data_analysis_for_sakila/README.md

 Visualized total sales per the total rental month by two stores in line chart Compared the total rental sales of two stores

-Made data frame for the 5 'G' rated films that have lowest replacement cost and atmost 3 copies of itself in the inventory Used table (film JOIN inventory )
+Made data frame for the 5 'G' rated films that have lowest replacement cost and atmost 3 copies of itself in the inventory<br/>
+Used table (film JOIN inventory )

 ### Analysis of replacement cost